Friday, 27 October 2023

 The doctor had converted his clinic into a play court.
 The children and old people alike were playing freely there.
 The tenderness and care of the doctor were soothing for all of them.
 With his earnest efforts of six months, he pulled Vaitheki back from the severe mental stress she was suffering from.
 Vaitheki asked her father every day, “Father, will I be able to attend the school again?
 Will I get all those trophies again?”

-“You will win them dear.
-If you don’t win them, who else will?” her father, teary eyed, hugged her onto his bosom.
-On reaching home, her grandfather got down from the car and opened the door of rear seat.
-“Get down slowly Vaitheki”, he called her out, guided her, holding her hands.
+“You will win them, dear.
+If you don’t win them, who else will?”
+Her father, teary-eyed, hugged her onto his bosom.
+On reaching home, her grandfather got down from the car and opened the door of the rear seat.
+“Get down slowly, Vaitheki,” he called her out, guiding her, holding her hands.
 Seeing a new bicycle kept near the entrance door window, she smiled, with her eyes wide open, “Aii…bicycle!” she exclaimed.
-“Yes dear girl…it is for you.
-It’s me, your grandpa, got it for you.
-Henceforth, you can practice driving with this bicycle” her grandfather stroked her head lovingly.
+“Yes, dear girl… it is for you.
+It’s me, your grandpa, who got it for you.
+Henceforth, you can practice driving with this bicycle.”
+Her grandfather stroked her head lovingly.

 Hours later, Vaitheki went into her room.
-The items and dresses which were kept clean were found neatly placed in their respective places.
-Vaitheki stared at them one by one - Table, chairs, Television, toys, trophies, medals, cloths almirah, book racks, cot- once her eyes fell on the cot, she started searching for the kittens, reflexively.
-She threw her eyes all around the room, did a random quick search, visibly anxious that they might have been misplaced.
-Searched them in the loft.
-With a suspicion that they might have been put into a sack, bundled and kept under the cot, she bent down and searched there too.
+The items and dresses that were kept clean were found neatly placed in their respective places.
+Vaitheki stared at them one by one—table, chairs, television, toys, trophies, medals, clothes, almirah, book racks, and cot.
+Once her eyes fell on the cot, she started searching for the kittens reflexively.
+She threw her eyes all around the room and did a random quick search, visibly anxious that they might have been misplaced.
+Searched for them in the loft.
+With a suspicion that they might have been put into a sack, bundled, and kept under the cot, she bent down and searched there too.
 Nothing was found.
-Her chest rose up, heaved a sob.
+Her chest rose up, heaving a sob.

 “What happened?
-What happened?” her mother’s question did not enter her mind.
+What happened?”
+Her mother’s question did not enter her mind.
 Due to incessant crying, her chest beat became faster.
 Her body was shivering.
-Tears were rolling down like flood from her eyes.
-Unable to understand the reason for her anxiety and shiver, her mother ran inside, opened a medicine box quickly, and took out a green colour tablet which the doctor had prescribed for emergency situations.
-She lay Vaitheki on her lap, and assuaged her, “Don’t cry my dear girl.
+Tears were rolling down like a flood from her eyes.
+Unable to understand the reason for her anxiety and shiver, her mother ran inside, opened a medicine box quickly, and took out a green colour tablet that the doctor had prescribed for emergency situations.
+She laid Vaitheki on her lap and assuaged her, “Don’t cry, my dear girl.
 Aren’t you my dearest one?
-Please open your mouth”, mother beseeched her and made her swallow one tablet.
+Please open your mouth,” Mother beseeched her and made her swallow one tablet.
 After placing a tight kiss on her forehead, her mother started narrating some entertaining stories.
 In seven or eight minutes, Vaitheki fell into an empty space of sleep where her mother's voice hadn’t been reachable.
-With their worried faces her father and mother were staring at her face, rather helplessly.
+With their worried faces, her father and mother were staring at her face, rather helplessly.

 ***Ended***